One Day in Quebec City – Must-See Attractions for a Short Visit

 budget tip

-Everyone can enter Chateau Frontenac and visit the reception and boutiques free of charge.
-It's a popular thing to do in December, when the ground floor hallway is decorated with dozens of Christmas Trees.
-Most people however opt for the guided tour, as the history of Chateau Frontenac is what's most fascinating about it.
+Chateau Frontenac is open to all for free access to its reception and boutiques.
+In December, the ground floor is a highlight with numerous Christmas trees.
+However, most people choose the guided tour, as the history of Chateau Frontenac is what's most fascinating about it.

-Quebec City one day itinerary: Christmas tree contest Chateau Frontenac
+Christmas tree contest in hallway of Chateau Frontenac

 It is completely free to walk through the reception and hallway of Chateau Frontenac.
 In December, Chateau Frontenac hosts a Christmas tree decoration contest and you can vote for your favourite.
 (Credit: Quebec Wonders)